Indigenous Leadership Program

 In partnership with the First Nations University of Canada, the Johnson Shoyama Graduate School of Public Policy is pleased to offer the Indigenous Leadership Program (ILP).

-For the fall 2020 and winter 2021 semesters, JSGS is delivering the Indigenous Leadership Program remotely, through a mix on pre-session recording and online activities and a schedule live session with participants delivered via Zoom or WebEx.
+For the winter 2022 semesters, JSGS is delivering the Indigenous Leadership Program remotely, through a mix on pre-session recording and online activities and a schedule live session with participants delivered via Zoom or WebEx.
+However, we are monitoring the Covid situation and if we are able to deliver safely in person, we will do so.
+We are happy to discuss this with Nations and Communities.

 Please contact us if you want to explore a virtual offering of the ILP for your group or community at firstname.lastname@example.org